thenin/GoogleTest/README.md

  - GmailTest (log in to gmail/logoff from gmail)
  - DriveTest (Log in to gmail, change to Google Drive, add folder, remove folder)

- No dynamic browser is implemented yet.
+ No dynamic browser support implemented yet.

 GmailTest.java is hard-coded to run on Firefox DriveTest.java is hard-coded to tun on Google Chrome.